 The Adidas Springblade 3.0 runs a bit smaller than the regular measurements.
 It is recommended to purchase one size larger in order to get the right length.
 The width of this shoe is medium, so it accommodates those with medium sized feet.
 Its semi-curved shape allows the natural curvature of the wearer’s foot to fit well into it.

 While the Springblade technology acts as both the mid-sole and the outsole units of this running shoe, a durable rubber compound actually coats the ‘blades’.
 And just like the popular Adidas Duramo 9, it uses the ADIWEAR which is an anti-abrasive layer of protection, which shields the polymer blades from damage and wear.

 The traditional mid-sole foam is absent in the Adidas Springblade 3.0.
 This running shoe utilizes 16 polymer blades that look like fins placed at the bottom of the shoe.
 Aside from bringing a unique aesthetic to this model, it actually serves as an efficient cushioning system.
 It carries the foot well, handles the landing impact and lifts the foot for a better step ahead.

 An Ethylene vinyl acetate sock liner provides immediate underfoot support and cushioning.
 It makes sure that the running experience still yields a soft platform for the runner.

 An external heel counter holds the heel in place, making sure that the runner won’t be able to feel any wiggly feeling when running.
 It’s also an efficient mechanism to prevent accidental shoe removals.

 A secure lacing system holds the foot snugly and renders the fit more customizable.
-The shoe laces are made from a high quality material and they do not unravel easily.
+The shoelaces are made from high-quality material and they do not unravel easily.

 The interior lining is smooth and easy on the skin.
 It is able to stave off moisture, keeping the interior chamber as dry as possible for the foot.